dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Lessons Learned
 When you're all on your own, you learn the value of teamwork.
 The final product would have been better if I collaborated with a UX designer.
-Writing UI copy highlights flaws in a design.
-The more I wrote, the more flaws I identified.
+Writing UI copy highlights flaws in a design: the more I wrote, the more flaws I identified.
 Likewise, if my UI copy didn't match the designer's intentions, the designer could have pinpointed the source of friction and made revisions.

-Secondly, I gained an appreciation of creating a brand voice and values.
-There are myriad ways to convey a message: placing constraints on writing decisions makes UX writing more efficient and manageable.
+Secondly, I gained an appreciation for creating a brand voice and values.
+There are myriad ways to convey a message, but placing constraints on writing decisions makes the task more efficient and manageable.
 Further, employing a single "voice" and consistent terminology builds a user's trust and affinity for the product.

 Finally, I learned the importance of user testing.
 Testing identified my blind spots and biases.
-Without testing, I wouldn't have added due dates to the project details screen or a disclaimer about app fees on the payment method screen.
+Without testing, I wouldn't have added due dates to the project details screen or disclaimers under the main headings.